IvanUkhov/blog/_drafts/2020-08-10-dirichlet-process.md

 \end{align}
 $$

-The Gaussian–Gamma distribution is a conjugate prior for the Gaussian data distribution with unknown mean and variance, assumed here.
-This means that the posterior is also Gaussian–Gamma.
+The Gaussian–gamma distribution is a conjugate prior for the Gaussian data distribution with unknown mean and variance, assumed here.
+This means that the posterior is also Gaussian–gamma.
 Given a data set with $$n_1$$ observations
 $$x_1, \dots, x_{n_1}$$, the mapping of the four parameters of the prior to those of the posterior is as follows:[^1]